The Proverbial Elephant in the Room…

 - Could I have used the knife tool and drawn dust and smoke?
 Yes.

-- Did I want try myself?
+- Did I try myself?
 Also yes…and it looked “meh.”

 Here’s how I use AI: As a Partner.